QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Introduction

 To validate our approach, we first evaluate QuCo-RAG on multi-hop QA benchmarks using the OLMo-2 model family (7B, 13B, 32B)~\cite{olmo20242}, which provides full access to its 4-trillion token pre-training corpus for precise statistical verification.
 Results show QuCo-RAG achieves 5--12 point improvements on Exact Match (EM) over state-of-the-art baselines across all model scales, while maintaining competitive efficiency.

 Beyond this matched-corpus setting, we demonstrate QuCo-RAG's broad applicability through two additional dimensions of evaluation.
 First, for \textbf{cross-model transferability}, we show that corpus statistics computed from OLMo-2's pre-training corpus serve as effective proxies for models with undisclosed training data.
-Leveraging the substantial overlap of web-scale pre-training corpora, QuCo-RAG yields up to 14 EM improvements on Llama-3, Qwen2.5, and GPT-4.1/5 series.
-Second, for \textbf{domain generalization}, we evaluate on PubMedQA~\cite{jin2019pubmedqa}, a biomedical QA benchmark requiring specialized knowledge.
-QuCo-RAG achieves the best accuracy while internal-signal methods either trigger excessive retrievals or fail to improve over no-retrieval baselines, demonstrating that our framework generalizes robustly without domain-specific tuning.
+Leveraging the substantial overlap of web-scale pre-training corpora, QuCo-RAG yields up to 14 EM improvements on Llama-3, Qwen2.5, and GPT-4.1/5-chat series.
+Second, for \textbf{task and domain generalization}, we evaluate on ASQA~\citep{stelmakh-etal-2022-asqa}, a long-form generation benchmark, and PubMedQA~\cite{jin2019pubmedqa}, a biomedical QA benchmark.
+QuCo-RAG achieves the best performance on both while internal-signal methods show limitations in either efficiency or effectiveness, demonstrating that our framework generalizes robustly without task- or domain-specific tuning.